There are more than 10.5 million bass fishermen in North America. And they have one main goal in mind: To catch that big largemouth bass.

-With that said, you’re probably reading this because you want to catch the big boy to whether its the North American Largemouth or it’s cousin the Florida Largemouth.
+With that said, you’re probably reading this because you want to catch the big boy whether its the North American Largemouth or it’s cousin the Florida Largemouth Bass.

 It’s true that you will catch fish simply by wetting a line and waiting.
 That’s in itself is fishing.
 Pure and raw.
 But the pros do not leave the sport strictly to chance.
 They practice.
 They study.
 And they refine what they know from experience.

 You may say you’re not a pro, but I can guarantee you that the information I’m giving you today was first learned by the pros when they were still green fisherman.

 The Competent Angler

 The big idea behind bass fishing is have a good understanding of what you’re doing.
 So if you want to catch a lot of big fish you want to become a competent angler.

 Personally, when I first started fishing I didn’t have a concern for what I was doing.
 I would run out of the house, throw my gear in my truck, buy some minnows and roll out to the pond.
 Upon reaching the pond I’d throw my hooks out in the water with a minnow swimming around and start slaying them.
 I simply had a passion to catch bass.
 But what I learned as I got older, anyone can catch bass on minnows and earthworms.
 And by the way I still love knocking back Miller Lights and hooking hawgs off minnows, but when you really want to learn bass fishing you want to learn fishing with artificial lures.